barlog-m/spt-andern/README.md

 * Give PMC good gear.
 Every PMC wear armor, helmet, rig, headphones, face cover and glasses.

-* Generate PMC with levels in range ± 10 levels from yours.
-Config parameter `pmcBotLevelDelta`.
+* Generate PMC with levels in configurable range.

 * Add trader that sell you couple weapon modules to make weapon until level 15 a bit less crap.
 And sells you keys for quests witch hard to find because of high randomness of loot in the game.